I buy everything I review. Links may earn a commission. No ads, no sponsors, ever.

 3. Fitness Motivation

-A few other reasons people don’t exercise regularly are due to not having motivation, getting bored easily, or not wanting to workout alone.
+A few other reasons people don’t exercise regularly are not having motivation, getting bored easily, or not wanting to workout alone.

 Peloton fixes these issues by gamifying the experience and making it more fun.